vorsanigo/Twitter_topics/src/README.md

 ### Folders

 - `doc` contains the report about the project with the explanation of the solution and the experimental part
-- `src` contains the source code of the project
+- `src` contains the scripts used for the cleaning and analysis parts
 - `data` contains the datasets
-- `bin` contains the files to execute the program and the results of the experimental evaluation
+- `bin` contains the files to execute the solution and the results of the experimental evaluation

 ### Datasets